 Governor's Office of Energy Development (OED)

 PO Box 144845

 Salt Lake City, UT 84114

-801-538-8732 or 801-538-8702
+801-538-8682

 energy.utah.gov/renewable-energy-systems-tax-credit

-(46) Mineral Production Withholding Tax Credit (UC §59-6-102)
+(46) Mineral Production Withholding Tax Credit (UCA §59-6-102)

 Enter the total of the mineral production tax withheld as shown on forms TC-675R or Utah Schedule K-1(s) for the tax year.
 For a fiscal year corporation, the credit is reported on the corporate return that is required to be filed during the year following the December closing period of the form TC-675R.